Lost is not Released

-We hooked a full grown black marlin on my little, homemade, "Needle Fish" lure with a cylinder shaped head made of rolled up inner tube with a few strands of skirt tied on with waxed twine.
+We hooked a full-grown black marlin on my little, homemade "Needle Fish" lure with a cylinder-shaped head, made of rolled up inner tube and a few strands of skirt tied on with waxed twine.

-With 12-pound line and 80 leader I got the leader to wireman Doug Haig, the first time in about 20 minutes!
-The fish a beauty, was over 800 pounds and had been running and jumping all over the ocean, but we never had more than about 100 or at most 150 yards of line out.
-Doug, one of the world’s all time great wiremen, dumped the leader.
+With 12 pound line and an 80 pound leader, I got the leader to wireman Doug Haig for the first time in about 20 minutes!
+The fish was a beauty, over 800 pounds and running and jumping all over the ocean, but we never had more than about 100 or, at most, 150 yards of line out.
+Doug, one of the world’s all-time great wiremen, dumped the leader.

 As I see it, if you cannot tag a fish, you for sure could not catch and boat it.
 Breaking the leader without having tagged the fish is NOT a release.
 It is a lost fish.

 Somehow, just touching the leader has become an accepted practice with many fishing operators and fishing tournaments.
-It is my belief that as professionals in this industry we need to be better leaders and participants when it comes to conservation.
-It is vitally important to our industry that fish stocks remain healthy and us "fishermen" should do our part to help when given the opportunity.
+It is my belief that as professionals in this industry, we need to be better leaders and participants when it comes to conservation.
+It is vitally important to our industry that fish stocks remain healthy, and we "fishermen" should do our part to help when given the opportunity.